bbchung/clighter/README.md

 The clighter plugin requires the following:

-* Vim version 7.3 and above with python2.x enabled
+* Vim version 7.3(or above) with python2.x enabled
 * libclang

 Clighter currently works only at linux platform, others have not been tested.